SouthGreenPlatform/VcfHunter/README.md

 ### PhaseInVcf.py

 This program phases the genotypic information contained in a vcf file.
-Phasing is performed on individuals forming a parent-child trio (a child and its parents).
+Phasing is performed on individuals forming a parents-child trio (a child and its parents).
 With this approach, only sites that are not heterozygous in all individuals can be phased, as well as those that are not consistent with the trio.
 Phasing is therefore performed appart from recombination events.
+The output is individuals haplotypes into a vcf.

 *Options:*